DevJamGroup/Projects-List/Projects/3-Advanced/Battleship-Game-Engine.md

     `startGame()` will randomly place these ships on the board in any direction and will return an array representing ship placement.

--   [ ] Caller can invoke a `shoot()` function passing the target row and column coordinates of the targeted cell on the game board. `shoot()` will return indicators representing if the shot resulted in a hit or miss, the number of ships left (i.e. not yet sunk), the ship placement array, and an updated hits and misses array.
+-   [ ] User can invoke a `shoot()` function passing the target row and column coordinates of the targeted cell on the game board. `shoot()` will return indicators representing if the shot resulted in a hit or miss, the number of ships left (i.e. not yet sunk), the ship placement array, and an updated hits and misses array.

     Cells in the hits and misses array will contain a space if they have yet to be targeted, `O` if they were targeted but no part of a ship was at that location, or `X` if the cell was occupied by part of a ship.